Six Mile Gap to Treasure Island Float

 Map of North Platte from Six Mile Gap to Prospect

-The maps shown are available at this link: Printable Upper North Platte River Float Map
+The maps shown are available in this file: Printable Upper North Platte River Float Map

 Saturday: After sleeping off the margaritas of last night, we will paddle around the bend and stop to scout Douglas Rapids on river right.
 You can hear the rapids and there is a big eddy on river right where you can tie your boats and walk up to the trail.
 This is the biggest rapid that we go through so scouting it helps to build up the drama.
 After conquering the rapid, we will float past Pickaroon campground on river right and Prospect on river left.
 Both are accessible by car and have pit toilets.
 The road into Prospect is a terrible jeep road.
 The road to Pickaroon is a very long drive through the backcountry.
 Proceeding down the river we pass A-A Ranch, then a bridge, then Big Creek enters on river left and Big Creek campground is on river right.
 After many miles we float under French Creek road.
 This tells us we are about 1-2 miles to camp.
 The camp is on a flat area beneath an impressive rock formation.
 This camp is on public land.
 Property boundaries are marked along the river by red and blue squares.
 Property behind a red square is private and behind a blue square is public.